danbev/learning-quantum-computing/README.md

 11
 ```
 But only one of these states (0, 1, 2, 3).
-A 2-bit qbit can store 2² = 4 values simultaneously.
+A 2-bit qubit can store 2² = 4 values simultaneously.
 So it can store 0, 1, 2 3
 at the same time.
 But this is under the asumption that we don't inspect the
 value as it would then collapse and only be in of state would it not?
-How do the qbits get used in algorithms, I'm obviously missing something here?
+How do the qubits get used in algorithms, I'm obviously missing something here?

 #### Superconductor